Can You Have Multiple Life Insurance Policies?

 death icon

-A smaller, permanent life insurance policy could be useful in covering funeral costs and other final expenses so that these costs won't burden your family.
+A smaller permanent life insurance policy could be useful for covering funeral costs and other final expenses so that they won't burden your family.

 Benefits of Buying Multiple Life Insurance Policies